Lending, Credit and Finance

 The Lending, Credit and Finance (Bailiwick of Guernsey) Law, 2022

-This is a new Law which comes into full effect on 1 July 2023.
+This is a new Law which came in force on 1 July 2023.
 From this date, persons carrying on the activities covered by the Law must hold an appropriate licence.

 The main purpose of the new Law is to protect customers who make use of consumer credit and home finance.
-From 1 July 2023, persons offering or intermediating such services in or from within the Bailiwick must be licensed and regulated by the Commission, unless they meet the criteria for exemption.
+Now, persons offering or intermediating such services in or from within the Bailiwick must be licensed and regulated by the Commission, unless they meet the criteria for exemption.

 The Law replaces The Registration of Non-Regulated Financial Services Businesses (Bailiwick of Guernsey) Law, 2008, with a licensing regime.
 It regulates and licenses Virtual Asset Service Providers (VASPs) – firms which carry out trading, custody and other activities in connection with crypto currency and virtual assets.
 It also regulates Fintech platforms operating crowdfunding and peer to peer platforms from the Bailiwick.